Go run/debug configurations

 The fields that appear in the right-hand pane display the default settings for the selected configuration type.

-You can press Ctrl+Space to see a list of available packages.
+You can press Control+Space to see a list of available packages.

 To edit environment variables, click the Browse button at the end of the field.
 In the Environment Variables dialog, click the Add button and add the environment variables that you need.

-Before launch: add tasks that you want to launch before the launch of your application.
+Add tasks that you want to launch before the launch of the selected run/debug configuration.
 To add a task click the Add button Alt+Insert and select the tool that you want to add.

 Macros are used to make a sequence of computing instructions available to the programmer as a single program statement.
 In IntelliJ IDEA, you can use macros in Go tool arguments and Program arguments fields.

 Select or create a run/debug configuration in which you plan to use macros.

 In Go tool arguments and Program arguments fields, click the Insert Macros icon ().

 In the Macros window, select a macro from the Macros list (for example, ClipboardContent - The clipboard content).
 In the Macro preview pane, you can see the output of the macro if the output is available.

 See the following animation, that shows the usage of the ClipboardContent macro.
 You can copy the code snippet from GitHub.
 Before running the run/debug configuration, copy one positive number to the clipboard.